jenniupdates/NBA-Analysis/README.md

 # NBA-Analysis
-My First Data Analytics project to hone my skills.
+My First Data Analytics project, to understand NBA in a more analytical view.

 # Goal / Purpose